Home » Uncategorized

 • Data Science is the practice of leveraging Feature Engineering to build ML models that identify and codify the customer, product, and operational propensities, trends, patterns, and relationships buried in the data.
 Included in Data Science is ML (Model) Engineering, which is the practice of integrating software engineering principles with analytical and data science knowledge to manage, monitor, operationalize, and scale ML models within the operations of the business

-[1] Data Wrangling the process of cleaning, structuring, and enriching raw data into a desired format for better decision making
+[1] Data Wrangling is the process of cleaning, structuring, and enriching raw data into a desired format for better decision-making.

-[2] Data munging is the process of transforming and mapping data from one “raw” data format into another format with the intent of making it more appropriate and valuable for a variety of downstream purposes such as analytics
+[2] Data munging is the process of transforming and mapping data from one “raw” data format into another format to make it more appropriate and valuable for various downstream purposes, such as analytics.